TobitSoftware/create-chayns-app/README.md

 ### Developing a Custom Page

-Since you chose the `A complete page` option, you will be creating a custom page.
-Like the output of the initial command said, you can start a local development server by running
+Since you chose the `A complete page` option for your project, we will be creating a custom page.
+You can start a local development server by running

 ```bash
 npm run dev